 Composable CDP | Months | $2k-10k/mo | Yes | Via SQL | 100+ person teams |

-The CDP vs. direct sync decision comes down to this: if you need to stitch anonymous visitors across devices and run complex audience orchestration, a CDP earns its cost.
-If you need your known customers' data consistent across every tool, direct sync does the job at 1% of the cost and complexity.
+The enterprise CDP vs. direct-sync CDP decision comes down to this: if you need to stitch anonymous visitors across devices and run complex audience orchestration with ML-based modeling, an enterprise CDP earns its cost.
+If you need unified profiles for known customers with identity resolution and segmentation across every tool, a direct-sync CDP does the job at 1% of the cost and complexity.

-Here is the playbook we see working for teams that skip the CDP and go straight to tool-to-tool sync:
+Here is the playbook we see working for teams that pick a direct-sync CDP over an enterprise one:

 Step 1: Map your data flows.
 Draw a simple diagram: which tool has the authoritative data for each field?
 Stripe owns billing status and plan name.
 Your database owns product usage and signup date.
 HubSpot owns deal stage and sales notes.
 Most teams have 3-5 authoritative sources and 2-3 destinations that need that data.